OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 > Some of angr's dependencies contain forked versions of the Python modules Z3 and PyVEX, which would overwrite the original versions.
 If you're using those modules for anything else, you should create a dedicated virtual environment with Virtualenv.
 Alternatively, you can always use the provided docker container.
 See the [installation guide](https://docs.angr.io/introductory-errata/install "angr Installation Guide") for more details.

-Comprehensive documentation, including an installation guide, tutorials, and usage examples is available on [Gitbooks page of angr](https://docs.angr.io/ "angr").
+Comprehensive documentation, including an installation guide, tutorials, and usage examples are available on [Gitbooks page of angr](https://docs.angr.io/ "angr").
 A complete [API reference](https://angr.io/api-doc/ "angr API") is also available.

 You can use angr from a Python REPL - such as iPython - or script your approaches.
 Although angr has a bit of a steep learning curve, we do recommend using it when you want to brute force your way to a given state of an executable.
 See section [Symbolic Execution](#Symbolic-Execution) as a great example on how this can work.